tarunbatra/tarunbatra.github.io/source/_posts/why-should-you-use-named-functions-in-javascript.md

 ## Make sense with error stacks

 Error and call stacks are a great help in debugging code.
-But the use of anonymous functions, reduces the usefulness of the call stacks.
+But the use of anonymous functions reduces the usefulness of the call stacks.
 We all have seen the infamous __(anonymous)__ littered over the stack trace.

-Of course, one can always look at the line number of the error, but with the ever increasing pre-processing on the code (read Babel, WebPack, Browserify), this is not a reliable method.
+Of course, one can always look at the line number of the error, but with the ever-increasing pre-processing on the code (read Babel, WebPack, Browserify), this is not a reliable method.

 ### Error stack using anonymous function
 <p data-height="252" data-theme-id="dark" data-slug-hash="OpVLwZ" data-default-tab="js" data-user="tbking" data-embed-version="2" data-pen-title="Anon Func" class="codepen">See the Pen <a href="https://codepen.io/tbking/pen/OpVLwZ/">Anon Func</a> by Tarun Batra (<a href="http://codepen.io/tbking">@tbking</a>) on <a href="http://codepen.io">CodePen</a>.</p>